xprnvd/yamaha-lastfm-scrobbler/README.md

 ## Why

 I use plex for my music, and use it's last.fm integration for music discovery.
 For MusicCast, I use it's DLNA server, which does not have last.fm integration.
-So I need to integrate the DLNA player with my last.fm account.
+So I needed to integrate the DLNA player with my last.fm account to get all play data.

 ## How